alibijan/loan-calculator/README.md

 2. LocalStorage?

 ## Done
+- ~~bug: if you click on calculate, and clear button already exists, it creates a new one.
+Does it everytime you click~~
 - ~~Include clear button when something is calculated, remove if not~~
 - ~~Remove error when clicked on X~~
 - ~~Include error when text is empty~~